Ledig stilling på Universitetet i Oslo

 More about the position

-The person appointed will be a part of the PhD programme at the Faculty of Humanities.
+The person appointed will be affiliated with the Faculty's organized research training.
 The academic work is to result in a doctoral thesis that will be defended at the Faculty with a view to obtaining the degree of PhD.
 The successful candidate is expected to join the existing research milieu at the University of Oslo and contribute to its development.
 Read more about the doctoral degree.

 The appointment is for a duration of 3 years.
 All PhD Candidates who submit their doctoral dissertation for assessment with a written recommendation from their supervisor within 3 years or 3 ½ years after the start of their PhD position, will be offered, respectively, a 12 or 6 month Completion Grant.

 - A Master's degree or equivalent in Archaeology.
 The Master's degree must have been obtained and the final evaluation must be available by the application deadline.